Training for Hill Running

 The results were incredible.
 I have fine-tuned the process over the year and am delighted to now offer it as a hypnosis track for anyone to use.
 This hypnosis audio track will make hills easier, more natural to run and ensure you derive the maximum training benefits from running up them.

-You may even start truly loving running up hills like I do with the help of this track.
+You may even start truly loving running up hills as I do with the help of this self-hypnosis audio.